Nicop06/nicop06.github.io/posts/2017-05-07-how-to-install-alpine-on-ovh.md

 ![Reboot in rescue mode](/images/ovh-reboot-in-rescue-mode.png)

+This step takes a while (about 5 minutes), so grab a cup of coffee or do something else.
+Once it's finished, you will receive an email with the parameters to connect to your server to it via ssh.

 # Setup the disks

 The VPS might be formatted in ext3.
 If that's the case, I would